Skip to main content

 1. The policy engine tracks when each tool is first seen via tool_first_seen records.

+The window is per-(agent, tool): each agent’s first observation of each tool starts its own clock.
+The clock cannot be back-dated.
 This gives operators time to amend the card’s capabilities section after adding new tools or MCP servers, without immediately triggering violations in enforce mode.

 Composition across scopes